 All of our work and success is not possible without the fantastic support we receive from the Emerald Foundation.
-They have been with us since the beginning and their generosity and advice has enabled us to provide an offer that makes a real difference in Yorkshire.
-The Foundation was only able to be set up thanks to the Emerald Foundations support and this has continued, allowing us to have a positive impact on thousands of peoples lives in the county.
+They have been with us since the beginning, and their generosity and advice have enabled us to provide an offer that makes a real difference in Yorkshire.
+Setting up the Foundation was only possible thanks to Emerald's support, and this has continued, allowing us to make a positive impact on thousands of people's lives in the county.

-During 2016 we have continued to work very closely with Yorkshire County Cricket Club, Yorkshire Cricket Board and Pro Coach.
+During 2016 we continued to work very closely with Yorkshire County Cricket Club, Yorkshire Cricket Board and Pro Coach.
 All of these organisations have provided excellent support.
-Our collaboration and joined up thinking under the banner of 'Yorkshire Cricket' has been a key factor in our successes and this will continue to get stronger in 2017.
+Our collaboration and joined-up thinking under the banner of 'Yorkshire Cricket' has been a key factor in our successes, and this will continue to get stronger in 2017.

-Looking ahead to the next 12 months we have lots of exciting plans and new initiatives that will be launched throughout the year.
+Looking ahead to the next 12 months, we have lots of exciting plans and new initiatives that will be launched throughout the year.
 As well as continuing to develop our education and health work, we will also focus much more attention on Yorkshire Cricket's history and heritage, as we look to bring this to new audiences and make it more accessible to our communities.